University of Iowa Health Care

-- the company has the contractual right to dictate or control the content of the presentation or talk
+- The company has the contractual right to dictate or control the content of the presentation or talk.

-- the company creates the slides or presentation material
+- The company creates the slides or presentation material.

-- the employee is expected to act as the company’s agent or spokesperson for the purpose of disseminating company or product information
+- The employee is expected to act as the company’s agent or spokesperson for the purpose of disseminating company or product information.

 Purpose and Scope

-This Policy establishes guidelines for interactions with the health care industry and other opportunities for outside professional compensated activities.
-It applies to faculty (including adjunct faculty), fellow and resident physicians, all staff employed by UI Health Care, and all of its student trainees.
+This policy establishes guidelines for interactions with the health care industry and other opportunities for outside professional compensated activities.
+It applies to faculty (including adjunct faculty), fellow and resident physicians, all staff and trainees employed by UI Health Care, and all of its student trainees.
 Associated entities include all departments within The University of Iowa Roy J. and Lucille A. Carver College of Medicine (CCOM), University of Iowa Hospitals and Clinics (UIHC), UI Physicians (UIP), and University of Iowa Children's Hospital.